As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 Generally, these vehicles are offshore irrevocable trusts.
 They combine the flexibility of a revocable trust with the protection of an irrevocable trust.

-Most Kamuela estate planning lawyers set up these trusts in foreign countries.
+Most Kamuela lawyers set up these trusts in foreign countries.
 A handful of places do not have CRS (Common Reporting Standards) agreements with the United States Treasury.
 So, their bank secrecy laws are still intact.
 It’s even harder for creditors to find assets in places such as Egypt, Bangladesh, and other non-CRS countries.

 Occasionally, asset protection trusts are temporarily irrevocable, and then they become revocable after a few years.